 - Werewolves in a pack are prohibited from having sexual relationships with humans.
 If caught doing so, they risk their position in the pack and may be banished for breaking the rule.

 - Relationships with vampires are to be avoided and revealing sensitive pack information to them is punishable by pack law.

 - Relationships with witches are punishable by death.

 Originally, a succubus or its male counterpart—incubus—were perceived as demonic creatures in the medieval folklore, going as far back as the 14th century.
 They would come to you at night and engage in sexual activity until the human’s health deteriorated over time.
 Based on this, I kept parts of the original lore.
-The first succubus in the Helena Hawthorn series was born from a demon and a fate mating, and they have to feed on life energy to survive in the Human Realm.
+The first succubus in the Helena Hawthorn series was born from a high demon and a fate mating, and she had to feed on life energy to survive in the Human Realm.

 The story passed down between the oldest clans speaks of a woman named Diya—a fate from the Angel Realm who was banished along with her sister, Lilia.
 She fell in love with a demon that possessed a human body, and they consummated their love on the eve of a new year’s cycle.

 Upon giving birth to Yakshi, Diya realized what her lover was.
 Yet, she did not leave him.
 It seemed that her luck was much like her sister’s when it came to love.